EcmaTC53/spec/docs/Hardware Components/real-time-clocks/MicroCrystal-RV3028.md

 #### `time` property

 The current time of the RTC as a standard ECMAScript time value.
 Set this property to change the current time of the RTC.
-This value is a Number.
+This value is a `Number`.

-If the RTC is not enabled or has not been set, the returned value is undefined.
+If the RTC is not enabled or has not been set, the returned value is `undefined`.

 ### Copyright notice